 Coping And Supporting

 Strategies veterans use to cope, grieve and support themselves can differ, depending on their strengths, needs and the availability of services.
-Some find that talking about what happened helps to deal with the feelings that have been suppressed, in some cases for many years.
-Identifying what it is underlying their anger and expressing the grief is useful to others.
+Some find that talking about what happened helps them to deal with the feelings that have been suppressed, in some cases for many years.
+Identifying what it is underlying their anger and expressing their grief is useful to others.
 For many, being accepted and understood is important.
 Finding out that they are not alone or different to others who have had similar experiences is reassuring.
 For this reason, peer-to-peer support systems are critical for the veteran community.
-Having a range of activities where they don’t have to explain themselves can be helpful and often enables them to move out into community activities.
-It also is important to involve and support the veteran’s family and educate them about the nature of the veteran’s grief and ways of assisting their veteran family member, as well as giving them tools for self-care.
+Having a range of activities where they don’t have to explain themselves can be helpful and often enables veterans to move out into community activities.
+It also is important to involve and support the veteran’s family and educate them about the nature of the veteran’s grief and how to support them, as well as giving them tools for self-care.

-Counselling and group programs for veterans are available through various organisations (listed below).
+Counselling and group programs for veterans are available through a range of organisations.
 Some programs may be specific to veterans and others may be specific to a condition or location.
 Key resources include the Department of Veterans’ Affairs, Open Arms – Veterans and Families Counselling (formerly Veterans and Veterans Families Counselling Service – VVCS), and The Jamie Larcombe Centre at Glenside in South Australia.

 1Van Hooff M, Lawrence-Wood E, Hodson S, Sadler N, Benassi H, Hansen C, Grace B, Avery J, Searle A, Iannos M, Abraham M, Baur J, McFarlane A (2018) Mental Health Prevalence, Mental Health and Wellbeing Transition Study, the Department of Defence and the Department of Veterans’ Affairs, Canberra